JasonLocklin/Dissertation/Prisms/Methods.md

 patients were unable to return for the second phase of the experiment because of extenuating circumstances, and a third participant was removed from the study because of extensive cerebellar damage.
-The remaining six, (tk male, tk female) patients completed the task.
-The group had a mean age of tk (), and tk were right handed.
+The remaining six patients completed the task.
+The group had a mean age of tk (), and 4 were right handed.
 The study was approved by the University of Waterloo's Office of Research Ethics, and the Tri-Hospital Research Ethics board.
 All patients were tested at least tk months post-stroke.
 One participant was not able to perform the spatial working memory task (giving a single response to all trials), and was therefore removed from that component of the analysis.

 TODO: [tbl:Prisms] goes about here.
-Table includes demographics, stroke info, clinical measures, pre- and post-prisms z-scores on the two tasks.
+Caption: Table (a), above, includes demographic information for the patients, as well as performance on star cancellation, bell cancellation, and figure copying, all before and after prism adaptation (See Results for analysis).
+For star and bell cancellation, values indicate the percentage of left-sided targets omitted.
+For figure copying, a "+" indicates the presense of neglect.
+Table (b), below, includes performance on the line bisection (LB), temporal estimation (TE), and spatial working memory (SWM) tasks.
+Line bisection is recorded as percentage of line length, with positive values indicating rightward bias.
+TE values represent the slope of a linear model of the log-log transformed real and estimated time intervals.
+A value of 1 indicates would indicate estimates that increase in proportion to actual time intervals.
+SWM values indicate accuracy based on hits minus false alarms.

 ### Apparatus and Procedure